AIB College of Business: History

 American Institute of Business was founded in 1921 by Everett O. Fenton and Ray Hansen.
 The institution was first located at the Victoria Hotel on Sixth Avenue in Des Moines.
 In 1935, AIB moved to Tenth Street and Grand Avenue, the heart of the downtown business district.
 It educated students at that location for 37 years.
 In 1941, the college was reorganized as a nonprofit.
 In 1957, Keith Fenton became AIB's second president.
 In 1986, AIB became accredited with the North Central Association of Colleges and Schools Commission on Institutions of Higher Education.
 In 1998, Keith Fenton retired as president of AIB after 42 years of service.
 The Administration Building was renamed the Keith Fenton Administration Building.
-In 1999, Nancy Williams was elected president of AIB after 17 years with the college.
+In 1999, Nancy Williams, the granddaughter of Everett O. Fenton, was elected president of AIB after 17 years with the college.
 In 2000, the college changed its name from American Institute of Business to AIB College of Business.

 In January 2015, AIB College of Business and the University of Iowa announced that AIB would be "gifted" to the UI and become the UI's Des Moines campus with AIB students grandfathered in.
 However, plans quickly shifted, and the Iowa Board of Regents approved on a plan to turn the campus into a Regents Regional Resource Center for the Des Moines market, managed by the UI.
 AIB students would have instead to graduate or transfer before the campus closed in June 2016.
 The center is in theory open to the UI, Iowa State University, and the University of Northern Iowa, though only the UI currently plans to offer programs on site.
 The regents asked a consultant to review whether the AIB site is the best fit for the resource center in the long term and left open the possibility of selling the campus.
 The site is worth about $20.4 million.
 The consultant found that the campus is not the "most positive" location for such for such a center.
 Bruce Rastetter, Board of Regents President, commented that the AIB Campus "is downtown!" during a campus visit.
 In July 2018, the University of Iowa announced that they would close the AIB Campus and sell the land and buildings.
 Proceeds of the property sale were put in a dedicated scholarship fund to assist central Iowa students.